 Do not use medroxyprogesterone acetate injectable suspension if you:

-What should I tell my healthcare provider before taking medroxyprogesterone acetate injectable suspension?
+What should I tell my healthcare professional before taking medroxyprogesterone acetate injectable suspension?

-Before taking medroxyprogesterone acetate injectable suspension, tell your healthcare provider if you have:
+Before taking medroxyprogesterone acetate injectable suspension, tell your healthcare professional if you have:

 Medroxyprogesterone acetate injectable suspension and certain other medicines may affect each other, causing serious side effects.
 Sometimes the doses of other medicines may need to be changed while you are taking medroxyprogesterone acetate injectable suspension.